 The South Congress neighborhood is in the southern part of Austin.
 It’s a main thoroughfare with boutiques, cafés, bars, and entertainment venues.

-You won’t have to walk far to find a stage with local artists playing tunes, a dance floor to have fun after dark, or simply a nice outdoor patio to enjoy some great Austin food.
+You won’t have to walk far to find a stage with local artists playing tunes, a dance floor to have fun after dark, or a nice outdoor patio to enjoy some great Austin food.

 One notable café photographers love is Jo’s Coffee, at the corner of South Congress Avenue and James Street.
-Besides being a local favorite for good food and drinks and a great vibe, it’s home to the famous “I love you so much.” mural (we’ll get onto that a little later).
+Besides being a local favorite for good food and drinks and a great vibe, it’s home to the famous “I love you so much.” mural (we’ll get onto that later).

 This Instagram-viral mural is just a simple, green wall with those words spray painted in red that has become an iconic photo for visitors to the city and the South Congress area.